I build Cloud Infrastructure and developer tools with AI, in public.

 Multi-tenant Kubernetes migration, version lock-in solved.
 Today I'd automate the tenant-by-tenant validation with AI.
 Back then we did it manually.

-Case → 2021 — 2024How We Rebuilt a University’s Legacy Credit System with Cloud-Native Architecture – and Boosted Revenue by 30%
+Case → 2021 — 2024How We Rebuilt a University’s Legacy Credit System with Cloud-Native Architecture – and Improved Deployment Frequency by 300%

 Cloud-native re-architecture of a payments system.
-30% revenue lift.
+300% improvement in deployment frequency.
 The kind of domain complexity where AI-generated code breaks on day one if you don't understand the system.

 Case → 2024 — PresentHow We Future-Proofed User Management with a Scalable Azure Migration